antonindurieux/personal-website-offline-/_portfolio/3_Airbnb_prices_prediction.md

 ## 6. Conclusion

 This article showed how to use Spark for data loading, cleaning, exploration and modeling.
-Spark has primarily been designed to work on big data and distributed environment but it works as well on a single computer, and could be [more efficient than Pandas in this case](https://databricks.com/fr/blog/2018/05/03/benchmarking-apache-spark-on-a-single-node-machine.html).
+Spark has primarily been designed to work on big data and distributed environment but it works as well on a single computer, and could be [more efficient than Pandas in this case](https://databricks.com/fr/blog/2018/05/03/benchmarking-apache-spark-on-a-single-node-machine.html){:target='_blank'}.
 So it's a very convenient tool for scalable data processing.

 Regarding the results of the price modeling, our best model reached an RMSE of around 43 €, an MAE of around 28 € and the model explained 65 % percent of the price variability.
 There is probably usefull additional information that hasn't been captured in the data, such as the apartment pictures.
-However, those results could certainly be improved with this dataset by:
+However, our results could certainly be improved by:
 - Using NLP on the various textual information in the data;
-- Take into account the activities, transportations and interesting places around the apartments;
+- Take into account the amenities of the apartments;
 - Try other algorithms and hyper-parameters with more flexibility (i.e. more computing power).